 - If they are battling a fever you can treat it with paracetamol or ibuprofen as appropriate – here is some more information about both drugs and if they can be used together.

 - It’s important to consider a multivitamin if your child is suffering from recurrent colds – I have a few favourites such as Wellbaby for young kids and Alive for children for older kids and it’s clear to see why in my multivitamin guide which you can check out by clicking here!

 - If you are worried about a persistent sore throat, cough, sore ears or fever do get your little one checked out by a doctor as its possible for a common cold to lead to a secondary infection or any of those areas.
 Unfortunately antibiotics do absolutely nothing for viral infections so if your doctor has no reason to think its bacterial then you should be happy to just continue with the symptom relief until it resolves itself.

-- Heating can cause airways to dry out resulting in thicker mucus which is more susceptible to infection so if you can’t invest in the Vicks Warm Mist Humidifier for the treatment of colds then leave a bowl of water under your radiators and even a clean damp towel sitting on top of a warm radiator to try to stop the room from drying out.
+- Heating can cause airways to dry out resulting in thicker mucus which is more susceptible to infection so if you can’t invest in the Medisana Humidifier for the treatment of colds then leave a bowl of water under your radiators and even a clean damp towel sitting on top of a warm radiator to try to stop the room from drying out.

 - To prevent colds, coughs and congestion the Salin Plus salt therapy device is proving extremely popular with only highly positive reviews!
 Learn more about that here!

 - Keep a cosy scarf around the necks of little ones who suffer from asthma which can be triggered by the cold weather – get them to cover their mouths when they are going outside – my crew have snoods and love to pretend they are ninjas by putting them over their mouths but hey if it keeps them happy and healthy its win win!!
 That’s my looney daughter in the pic – delighted as this is the only occasion I have let her model for the internet!!